nicm42/100-days-of-code/log.md

 Thoughts: I intended to take a day off from algorithms, thought I'd just do one and ended up doing two.
 I think they might be addictive.

 Link to work: https://www.codewars.com/users/nicm42/completed

+Day 41: 19th April 2019
+Progress: Worked through DOM manipulation and events.
+Did day 2 of Wes Bos's Javascript30.

+Thoughts: Now I get DOM manipulation and events.
+It's very similar to jQuery, it's just learning the exact syntax.
+I understood the DOM manipulation bits in the Javascript30 after doing that.

+Link to work: Nothing to link.